JetBrains/compose-multiplatform/tutorials/Window_API/main.md

 ![Window properties](current_window.gif)

-Using the following methods, one can change the properties of AppWindow:
+Using the following methods, you can change the properties of the AppWindow:

-1. setTitle(title: String) - window title
+1. setTitle(title: String) – window title
-2. setSize(width: Int, height: Int) - window size
+2. setSize(width: Int, height: Int) – window size
-3. setLocation(x: Int, y: Int) - window position
+3. setLocation(x: Int, y: Int) – window position
-4. setWindowCentered() - set the window to the center of the display
+4. setWindowCentered() – set the window to the center of the display
-5. setIcon(image: BufferedImage?) - window icon
+5. setIcon(image: BufferedImage?) – window icon

 ```kotlin
 import androidx.compose.desktop.AppWindowAmbient